-Marcellus offers the Financials Reset Fund in a PMS construct with zero entry/ exit load and with no lock-in.
-Clients can choose one of the following two fee structures:
+Marcellus offers the Kings of Capital Portfolio in a PMS construct with zero entry/ exit load and with no lock-in.

+Clients who are onboarded through intermediaries/distributors can choose from one of the following two fee structures:

 - Option 1 (fixed fee model): 2.5% p.a. fixed fees and zero performance fees - Option 2 (hybrid model): 1.5% p.a. fixed fees and performance fees of 15% profit share over a hurdle of 10% without catchup